redhat-developer-demos/openshift-pipelines-workshop/README.md

 The engine for this is OpenShift Pipelines.
 OpenShift Pipelines relies on Tekton, the container-based build component of Knative, and runs in pods.
 Because each step runs in it's own pod, the benefits include scaling and the ability to run steps in parallel.

-This example will feature code written in Java.
+This example will feature code written in Go.

 ## Prerequisites
 The following environments and/or tools are necessary to perform this workshop:
-1. Terminal on your PC
+1. A terminal session on your PC
-2. OpenShift version 4.2 cluster
+1. OpenShift version 4.2 cluster
-3. Tekton command line interface (CLI), `tkn`
+1. Tekton command line interface (CLI), `tkn`
-4. OpenShift CLI, `oc`
+1. OpenShift CLI, `oc`
-5. Optional Git repo
+1. Git
+1. Git repo at https://github.com/redhat-developer-demos/openshift-pipelines-tutorial.git.
+You'll need to clone this repo to your machine.

 ### Prerequisite #1: Terminal on your PC
 You'll need to be able to run commands at the command line on your PC.
 Note that this workshop works with Linux and macOS (bash) and Windows (PowerShell).
 Where any differences occur in this workshop, commands for both environments will be supplied.